Drinking water treatment process

-In the UK, drinking water goes through a five-stage treatment process.
-This ensures the highest standards for all of our tap water.
+In the UK, drinking water treatment involves a five-stage process that ensures the highest standards for our tap water.

 1. Water Collection

-All of our tap water starts at rainwater.
-Water is also taken from rivers, streams, and groundwater, which has filtered through the earth.
-As our water comes from different sources, there is a mix of quality and contaminants.
+All tap water starts as rainwater.
+This water is taken from the rivers, streams, and ground that it lands on, and pumped into a water treatment system where it continues its purification process.
+As our water comes from different sources and has filteed through the earth, there is a mix of quality and contaminants.
 Therefore, it all goes through the entire treatment process.

 2. Water Storage

-Reservoirs also help to start the treatment process as there is no tide or current, so heavier debris sinks to the bottom and can be more easily separated.
+Reservoirs also help to start the water cleaning process as there is no tide or current, so heavier debris sinks to the bottom and can be more easily separated.

 3. Water Screening

-Next, the water is screened.
+Next, the water is screened, a key step in filtration in water treatment.
 This means that large objects and debris are filtered out before they can clog the drains of the water treatment plant.
 These screens remove material like branches, leaves, and large grain sediment.

 4. Particle Removal

 At this stage, smaller particles that are invisible or dissolved in the water are removed.
-There are a variety of ways of doing this.
+There are a variety of ways of doing this during the water purification process.

 - Flocculation: This is where a chemical solution is added to the water, which binds with tiny particles and makes them float, so they are easier to filter out.

 - Sand filtration: The water is run through sands with different coarsenesses.
-First, quickly through a larger grain trap, and then slowly through finer sand
+First, quickly through a larger grain trap, and then slowly through finer sand.
+This two-step process helps remove dirt, debris, and even some bacteria, making the water much cleaner before further treatment.

 - Other chemical filtration methods include using carbon, ion exchange, and ozone.